Cre-ator/Whiteboard.SpecificationManagement-Plugin/README.md

-# UserProjectView
+# SpecificationManagement

-Plugin for MantisBT to display all projects and the amount of assigned issues to the specific users
+Plugin for MantisBT to add Specification - Requirement and Specification -Resource fields into bug-management

-Features

-+ Display all users with their projects and amount of issues

 Requirements